opencv/opencv/modules/objdetect/doc/erfilter.rst

 The scene text detection algorithm described below has been initially proposed by Lukás Neumann & Jiri Matas [Neumann12].
 The main idea behind Class-specific Extremal Regions is similar to the MSER in that suitable Extremal Regions (ERs) are selected from the whole component tree of the image.
 However, this technique differs from MSER in that selection of suitable ERs is done by a sequential classifier trained for character detection, i.e. dropping the stability requirement of MSERs and selecting class-specific (not necessarily stable) regions.

-The component tree of an image is constructed by thresholding by an increassing value step-by-step from 0 to 255 and then linking the obtained connected components from successive levels in a hierarchy by their inclusion relation:
+The component tree of an image is constructed by thresholding by an increasing value step-by-step from 0 to 255 and then linking the obtained connected components from successive levels in a hierarchy by their inclusion relation:

 .. image:: pics/component_tree.png
     :width: 100%

 The component tree may conatain a huge number of regions even for a very simple image as shown in the previous image.
 This number can easily reach the order of 1 x 10^6 regions for an average 1 Megapixel image.
-In order to efficiently select suitable regions among all the ERs the algorithm make use of a sequential classifier with two differentianted stages.
+In order to efficiently select suitable regions among all the ERs the algorithm make use of a sequential classifier with two differentiated stages.

 In the first stage incrementally computable descriptors (area, perimeter, bounding box, and euler number) are computed (in O(1)) for each region r and used as features for a classifier which estimates the class-conditional probability p(r|character).
 Only the ERs which correspond to local maximum of the probability p(r|character) are selected (if their probability is above a global limit p_min and the difference between local maximum and local minimum is greater than a \delta_min value).